kubernetes/enhancements/keps/sig-network/4962-network-topology-standard/README.md

 However, Kubernetes currently lacks a standard method to describe cluster network topology, which is a key area for improvement.
-By establishing a consistent way to represent cluster network topology, this proposal lays the groundwork for advanced scheduling capabilities that take backend switched network topology and performance into account.
+By establishing a consistent way to represent cluster network topology, this proposal lays the groundwork for advanced scheduling capabilities that take network topology and performance into account.

 Some major CSPs already offer mechanisms to discover instance network topology:
 - **Amazon AWS** provides the [DescribeInstanceTopology API](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeInstanceTopology.html).